andrewliu26/predictify/README.md

 The frontend will run on http://localhost:3000

-3. Visit http://localhost:3000 in your browser to use the application
+3. Visit http://localhost:3000 in browser to use the application

 ## Project Structure